QueueLab/QCX/MANUS_INTEGRATION.md

 ```

 The tool will:
+1. Validate the API key is configured
+2. Filter undefined fields from the request
-1. Create a task on the Manus platform
+3. Create a task on the Manus platform with timeout protection
-2. Display a loading state in the UI
+4. Validate the API response
+5. Validate URLs before displaying
-3. Show the task information with links to view progress
+6. Show the task information with accessible links
-4. Return task details to the Researcher Agent for context
+7. Log the task creation for audit trail

 ## API Reference